NubeIO/iot-engine/edge/connector/sample/jni/README.md

 ### How To Create Library

-- ***Edit gradle.properties as your requirement (IMPORTANT):***
-   - `jni.include.dir`: Java SDK where JNI file resides
-   - `system.include.dir`: System dir where we can find headers files
-   - `local.include.dir`: Local dir where we can put our custom headers files
 - Create Java class with native function (it must be on inside folder `nativeclass`)
 - Generate header file with command:
    - `gradle nativeHeadersGen`